Former GOP Rep. Doug Ose enters California recall election

 In interviews Tuesday, the governor kept up his criticism of leaders of the recall drive, telling CNN “we are taking it very seriously.”
 Newsom also defended his leadership during the pandemic, saying his decision to issue the nation’s first statewide stay-at-home order saved “thousands and thousands” of lives.

-He’s also been forced to defend his decision to attend a party with friends and lobbyists at an opulent restaurant while telling residents to stay home.
+He’s also been forced to defend his decision to attend a birthday party with friends and lobbyists at an opulent restaurant while telling residents to stay home.

 In a Tuesday appearance on “The View” he said attending the dinner was a one-time mistake.